Liladhar Vaghela: Personal

+Patan.
+He started his career in agriculture, social work and journalism.
 He was the founder editor of Banas Sandesh weekly for last 25 years.
 On 31 August 2018, he was attacked by a stray cow outside his residence in Gandhinagar.
 He suffered two fractured ribs in the attack.

 Political career

 Liladhar Vaghela was in the Congress party in the past, and he was a minister in late Chimanbhai Patel ministry.
 He came to limelight when he contested the Lok Sabha election against then heavyweight Congress leader Shankersinh Vaghela in 2004.
-Though he was from north Gujarat, he was chosen by Modi to contest the election of central Gujarat’s Kapadvanj against locally experienced candidate Shankarsinh, because he was from Thakor community.
-Liladhar Vaghela lost the election.

-Vaghela found his place in Modi ministry as minister of state after winning the Patan Constituency.
-This is one more leader from kshatriya community, elevated by Narendra Modi.
+Though he was from north Gujarat, he was chosen by Modi to contest the election of central Gujarat's Kapadvanj against locally experienced candidate Shankarsinh, because he was from Thakor community.
+Vaghela lost the election.
+He found his place in Modi ministry as minister of state after winning the Patan Constituency.